-Again, your free Will template will have already included this information in the standard verbiage, so you will only need to validate that this information is there.
+Again, your free will template will have already included this information in the standard verbiage, so you will only need to validate this information is there.
 It is usually located in the first paragraph after your name.

 3. Designate an executor.

 In a free Will form, this should be located somewhere in the standard verbiage and should include a space for you to write in the name of your executor.

 4. Decide who will take care of your children.

-Locate the paragraph of the form that deals with the care of minor children and fill in the name of the person(s) you are designating to care for your children after you have passed on.
+Locate the paragraph of the form which deals with the care of minor children and fill in the name of the person(s) you are designating to care for your children after you have passed on.